-- a. meet Medicaid or NCHC qualifications for participation; - b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; and - c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity.
+- a. meet Medicaid or NCHC qualifications for participation; - b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; and

 6.1 Provider Qualifications and Occupational Licensing Entity Regulations

 In order to participate in the Medicaid and NCHC Outpatient Pharmacy Programs, pharmacists shall abide by the rules and regulations of the program, be in compliance with Title VI of the Civil Rights Act, agree that NC Medicaid or its DHHS designated contractors may conduct audits as necessary, and accept payment for covered services as payment in full.
 Pharmacies shall operate under permit or license to dispense drugs issued by the appropriate state or federal authority.